How to Update Google Chrome on Ubuntu Linux

 Click the “Install Now” button and enter your password when asked for it.
 Soon, the system will install all the upgradeable packages.

 Depending on the update preference, the notification may not be immediate.
-If you want, you can manually run the updater tool and see what updates are available for your Ubuntu system.
+You can manually run the updater tool and see what updates are available for your Ubuntu system.

 software updater ubuntu 22 04